WebAssembly/design/Rationale.md

 stack is sometimes called the "aliased" stack, since it is used for variables which may be pointed to by pointers.

-This prevents WebAssembly from performing clever optimizations on the stack and liveness of such variables, but this loss isn't expected to be consequential.
-Common C compiler optimizations such as LLVM's global value numbering effectively split address-taken variables into parts, shrinking the range where they actually need to have their address taken, and creating new ranges where they can be allocated as local variables.
+This obstructs WebAssembly from performing clever optimizations on the stack and computing precise liveness of such variables, but this loss isn't expected to be consequential.
+Common compiler optimizations such as LLVM's global value numbering effectively split address-taken variables into parts, shrinking the range where they actually need to have their address taken, and creating new ranges where they can be allocated as local variables.